Cosmetic Dentistry Yellowknife, NT

-If you are considering any of these treatments, we invite you to meet with one of our dental professionals to discuss your individual circumstances and find a treatment that best meets your needs.
+If you are considering cosmetic treatments, we invite you to meet with one of our Yellowknife dental professionals to discuss your individual circumstances and find a treatment that best meets your needs.

-If a bridge is not the most appropriate option for you, the best long term solution would be an implant.
+Dental Implants - If a bridge is not the most appropriate option for you, the best long term solution would be a dental implant.

 These problems may be solved through non-orthodontic procedures that include recontouring the teeth to better fit with the others in your mouth.
 Recontouring may be used in combination with polishing, veneers, crowns and bonding to achieve the best possible balance and appearance for your smile.